alankarmisra/AnimationRecipes/README.md

 AnimationRecipes
 ================

-A tiny Objective-C library with simple animation recipes for iOS UIViews inspired by Animate.css.
-More recipes are being added and a feature to chain animations is being worked on.
-CocoaPod support is being added soon.
+A tiny library with simple animation recipes for iOS UIViews inspired by Animate.css.
+More recipes are being added and a feature to simplify chaining animations is being worked on (you can chain them even with the existing version with a slightly verbose syntax).
+Cocoapod installation support will be added soon (apologies for not having this in there to begin with).

 Demo
 ====